gammons/grantammons.me/source/portfolio.html.md

 I'm extremely proud of what I've accomplished to date at ConvertKit.
 I joined as Director of Engineering when the company had 3 engineers.
 We were onto something - the company was bootstrapped by Nathan, our CEO, and we manged to get enough growth to see about $5M in ARR and a few thousand paying customers.

 However, there was an enormous mountain of technical challenges.
-The app was down frequently, and sending delays were frequent.
+The app was down frequently, and email sending delays were common.

 The first step was to right the ship from a software delivery standpoint.
 Before I arrived, there was little rigor around code review, testing, or QA.
 So for the first few months I acted as a technical leader and personally reviewed every PR.
 I established learning goals for engineers who needed to level up.